Vaibhav7Tripathi/DreamProfiler/README.md

 ## ✅ Getting Started

 1. Prepare your dataset (`dream_dataset.csv` or your own)
+2. Generate your Hugging Face token (see above)
-2. Launch the notebook
+3. Launch the notebook
-3. Let DreamProfiler begin decoding your subconscious – dream by dream 🧘‍♂️🌌
+4. Let DreamProfiler begin decoding your subconscious – dream by dream 🧘‍♂️🌌